GoppeltM/WorkItOut-game/README.md

 even in seemingly healthy environments.

 Obviously, there are many possible answers, but this game focusses on two thesises:
-1. Planning involves subtle aspects that defy human intuiton
+1. Planning involves subtle aspects that defy human intuition
 2. The common assumption that it is in the best interest of every team member if the project is a big success, is wrong.